rodralez/NaveGo/README.md

 NaveGo is an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems and simulating inertial sensors and a GNSS receiver.
 It also performs inertial sensors analysis using the Allan variance.
 It is freely available online.
 It is developed under MATLAB/GNU-Octave due to this programming language has become a *de facto* standard for simulation and mathematical computing.
 NaveGo has been verified by processing real-world data from a real trajectory and contrasting results against a commercial, closed-source software package.
 Difference between both solutions have shown to be negligible.
 For more information read the following [paper](http://www.scitepress.org/Papers/2017/63139/index.html).

+NaveGo's motto is "to bring integrated navigation to the masses".

 NaveGo is supported at the moment by three academic research groups: GridTics at the National University of Technology (Argentina), Engineering School at the National University of Cuyo (Argentina), and DIATI at the Politecnico di Torino (Italy).

 ## Features